chetan109/ChIP-seq-examples/README.md

 ## Overview

-Scripts used to generate all papers figures and some raw data, like AsiSI search motif and DSB classes (HR/NHEJ).
+Scripts used to generate all figures from our article and some raw data, like AsiSI search motif and DSB classes (HR/NHEJ).

 ## System requirements